OnkelTem/yaklass-progress/README.md

 and save it to the database.

-When running for the first time, it creates a new SQLite database in the project root - `stats.sqlite` and populates it with the fetched data.
+When running for the first time, it creates a new SQLite database in the project root - `progress.sqlite` and populates it with the fetched data.

 With the subsequent runs `sync` will be updating the database with the new information about students activities, if there were any.